 While we’ve laid out much of the important terminology you’ll run into when performing materials management, there are a handful more concepts that will be helpful to you.

-Feel you need more help learning materials management with SAP?
+Feel you need more help learning SAP MM?
 These resources will be helpful.